bertdeterd/scc-connector/README.md

 # SCC-CONNECTOR

-A package to be used as express middleware to make a connection to the connectivity service of the SCP with on onpremise SAP backend system.
+A package to be used as express middleware to make a connection to the connectivity service of the Cloud Foundry SCP with the onpremise SAP backend system.
 Axios is used as the http client which can be used in other routes with: **req.axios**

 ## Documentation